dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 There are no real differences, as far as SplObserver (which was Observer) and SplSubject (which was

 Observable) are concerned—except, of course, I no longer need to declare the interfaces, and I must alter my type hinting according to the new names.
 SplObjectStorage provides you with a really useful service, however.
 You may have noticed that, in my initial example, my implementation of Login::detach() applied array_filter (together with an anonymous function) to the $observers array, in order to find and remove the argument object.
 The SplObjectStorage class does this work for you under the hood.
 It implements attach() and detach() methods, and can be passed to foreach and iterated like an array.

-258

-Chapter 11 ■ performing and representing tasks

  You can read more about spL in the php documentation at http://www.php.net/spl. in particular,